rafa-mori/gocrafter/docs/CONTRIBUTING.md

-# **Contributing to GoForge**
+# **Contributing to GoCrafter**

-Thank you for your interest in contributing to **[GoForge](https://github.com/rafa-mori/goforge)**!
+Thank you for your interest in contributing to **[GoCrafter](https://github.com/rafa-mori/gocrafter)**!
 We are excited to have you as part of our community.
 This guide will help you get started and contribute effectively to the project.

 ---

 ## **How to Contribute**

-There are several ways to contribute to [GoForge](https://github.com/rafa-mori/goforge):
+There are several ways to contribute to [GoCrafter](https://github.com/rafa-mori/gocrafter):

 1. **Report Issues**
    - Found bugs or issues in the code?
 Open an issue detailing the problem.